|Full Form||Post Graduate Diploma in Management|

 The top colleges and institutes in India which offer PGDM course as part of their curricula include:

 Graduates of PGDM course are entitled to be employed in leading national and multi-national companies across sectors including oil & gas, pharmaceuticals, banking and finance, FMCG, telecom, etc.

 PGDM Course Salary & Fees in India:

 Several crucial functions of an organization like decision-making, supervising and motivating employees are included in the curriculum of the PGDM course on a practical application.
-A typical PGDM course program has a basic curriculum like international business, human resource, business management, finance, and communication management etc.
+A typical PGDM course program has a basic curriculum like international business, human resources, business management, finance, and communication management, etc.

 The Post Graduate Diploma In Management [PGDM] course syllabus emphasizes leadership, teamwork and practical application-oriented methodology of studies.
 It is one of the most sought-out diploma courses that are offered from top B-schools in India.
 PGDM job scope is abundant in a large spectrum of sectors.

 Usually, autonomous colleges try to maintain the latest syllabus as per the market demand but in universities, it is not always possible to change the syllabus every year.
 So autonomous institutes give the latest knowledge as per the current trend to their students.

 The PGDM specializations in India and their respective scopes are enlisted below: